By Promod Puri

 Different identities of the people on both sides of the Line of Control are established irrespective of their religious affiliations.

 If the interests and urges of the people with such multifarious identities could be reconciled, the diversities themselves would have been a great source of strength for the state.
 But the failure to recognize and reconcile them became its biggest weakness.
 The divergent character of the state is not widely known.
-Rather the religious temperament is overly manifested.
+Rather the religious temperament is overtly manifested.

 Nobody can deny the role of religion and religion-based identities in shaping human behavior.
 But no identity is monolithic.
 There are other identities that cut across religious identities and play an equally significant and decisive role in determining this behavior.

-The regional aspirations of the people in the state based on their languages, cultures and customs are felt much more vividly and emotionally on both sides of the border in the Jammu region than in the Kashmir valley.
+The regional aspirations of the people in the state based on their languages, cultures, and customs are felt much more vividly and emotionally on both sides of the border in the Jammu region than in the Kashmir valley.

 It was primarily Jammu region which was divided in 1947.
 And this is where thousands of people, Hindus, Muslims and Sikhs with allied linguistic and cultural backgrounds had to migrate in brutal sectarian bloodshed when they left their centuries-old habitats within the erstwhile state of Jammu and Kashmir.